lnaq/Apex-Legends-Match-Data/README.md

 2. You will need an api key and you will have to paste it in the config file under the API variable
 3. In order to track a player's match history you need to add them in the players.json file under their platfrom

+# Please NOTE

+You are only going to track the data of the given players *only* when the BridgeRequst.py is running!

 # What if it doesn't work?

 The developer keeps working on his api, adding stuff, changing etc.. so if something doesn't work it's because of that and because I am not gonna update update this project.